open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 1. Log in to your `GitHub <https://github.com/>`__ account.

-2. Browse to the `Processor Plugin Template <https://github.com/open-ephys-plugins/visualizer-plugin-template>`__ repository.
+2. Browse to the `Visualizer Plugin Template <https://github.com/open-ephys-plugins/visualizer-plugin-template>`__ repository.

 3. Click the green "Use this template" button.